ms32035/firefly-iii-client/docs/TransactionsApi.md

 with firefly_iii_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = transactions_api.TransactionsApi(api_client)
-    id = 1 # int | The ID of the transaction journal / the split.
+    id = "123" # str | The ID of the transaction journal / the split.
     page = 1 # int | Page number.
 The default pagination is 50. (optional)

     # example passing only required values which don't have defaults set